• Consultations

 1 Be Careful With EFT

 These days, many fitness centers prefer you to pay for your membership with a debit or credit card.
 This is sometimes called “EFT,” which stands for electronic funds transfer.
 The advantage of paying with a debit or credit card is that you don't have to come in each year to renew your membership.
-Your gym membership automatically renewed.
-Sometimes you are even “locked-in” at the rate you started with.
+Your gym membership is automatically renewed.
+Sometimes you are even “locked in” at the rate you started with.
 So your membership never goes up.

-No doubt, EFT has its advantages, but let me give you some advice.
+EFT has its advantages, but let me give you some advice.

 Never use a debit card when paying for the gym membership -or anything else.
 If you do, then you are giving strangers DIRECT ACCESS to your bank account – and your money.
 What happens if they take out too much?
 You might get hit with overdraft fees from your bank!